Careers360 Logo

 Banking of Roads - Meaning, Formula, FAQs

-In this article, we will cover the concept of banking on the road.
-This concept falls under the chapter Law of Motion, which is a crucial chapter in Class 11 physics.
-It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE and more.
+In this article, we will cover the concept of banking on the roads Physics class 11 which comes under under the chapter Laws of Motion.
+It is essential for board exams and also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last ten years of the JEE Main exam (from 2013 to 2023), a total of two questions have been asked on this concept.
 And for NEET one questions were asked from this concept.

-Banking of roads is the phenomenon in which the outer borders of why are curved roads banked are raised above the inner edge to provide the necessary centripetal force to the cars in order for them to make a safe turn.
+Banking of road definition: It is the phenomenon in which the outer borders of the curved roads banked are raised above the inner edge to provide the necessary centripetal force to the cars for them to make a safe turn.

 Illustration of Banked Road